Skip to content

 Notes

-1. Use this helper when diagnosing direct runtime file rotation reliability.
+1. Use this helper when diagnosing incomplete direct runtime file rotations.

 2. It is especially relevant when runtime rotation policy can change after startup.